tropy/tropy.github.io/jobs.md

 might help you hit the ground running:

 * A good design sense and familiarity with CSS
-* You value a good database schema, constraints and trigger
+* You value a good database schema, constraints and triggers
 * You’ve hacked on or customized desktop apps before
 * You’ve toyed with pixel shaders (or like computer graphics in general)
 * You’re well-versed in the Babylonian confusion of AWS